-OCtech HEALTH SCIENCE AND NURSING CAREERS META-MAJORS
+HEALTH SCIENCE AND NURSING CAREERS META-MAJORS

-A Meta-Major is a collection of related courses within an academic division or career area.
-Students who are undecided on a specific major may find a Meta-Major useful.
-The intent of selecting a Meta-Major is to help students choose a major/degree based on their interests, knowledge, skills, and abilities.
-A Meta-Major also allows students to explore within a career or academic area while still maximizing their choice of courses.
+A meta-major is a collection of related courses within an academic division or career area.
+Students who are undecided on a specific major may find a meta-major useful.
+The intent of selecting a meta-major is to help students choose a major/degree based on their interests, knowledge, skills and abilities.
+A meta-major also allows students to explore within a career or academic area while still maximizing their choice of courses.

-OCtech has two Meta-Majors for Health Sciences and Nursing preparation:
+OCtech has two meta-majors for Health Sciences and Nursing preparation:

-- HEALTH SCIENCES AND NURSING CAREERS META-MAJOR - HEALTH SCIENCES AND NURSING UNIVERSITY TRANSFER META-MAJOR
+- HEALTH SCIENCE AND NURSING CAREERS META-MAJOR - HEALTH SCIENCE AND NURSING UNIVERSITY TRANSFER META-MAJOR

-Students using the Health Sciences and Nursing Meta-Majors are enrolled in the Associate of Science degree program while deciding upon their specific competitive-entry program.
-Students who plan to follow their Health Sciences or Nursing degree by eventually enrolling in a baccalaureate program should selected the Health Sciences and Nursing University Transfer Meta-Major.
-Students whose career plans do not include a baccalaureate should select the Health Sciences Meta-Major.
-The courses listed in the chart below are used not only in the Associate of Science degree, but are also used in Health Science and Nursing Associate of Applied Sciences and Nursing Careers or University Transfer Meta-Majors should inform their advisors of their interest area and follow the course list below during their first two semesters at OCtech.
+Students using the Health Science and Nursing meta-majors are enrolled in the Associate in Science degree program while deciding upon their specific competitive-entry program.
+Students who plan to follow their Health Science or Nursing degree by eventually enrolling in a baccalaureate program should select the Health Science and Nursing University Transfer Meta-Major.
+Students whose career plans do not include a baccalaureate should select the Health Science and Nursing Careers Meta-Major.
+The courses listed in the chart below are used not only in the Associate in Science degree, but are also used in Health Science and Nursing Associate in Applied Science degree programs, a well as diploma and certificate programs.
+Students interested in the Health Science and Nursing Careers or University Transfer meta-majors should inform their advisors of their interest area and follow the course list below during their first two semesters at OCtech.